 What is the biggest lesson you’ve learned?
 What advice would you like to share?

 It’s all about trial and error.
 You have to do what’s right for your body.
 What works for someone else may not work for you.
 No matter what method/journey you choose, make sure it’s YOUR decision!

-It is not easy by any means to maintain a healthy lifestyle, not matter what your goals are.
-The temptation is going to ALWAYS be there.
+It is not easy by any means to maintain a healthy lifestyle, no matter what your goals are.
+The temptation is always going to be there.
 Try your best to remain consistent.
 Keep positive energy and positive influences around.